Kybrnts/ProBashProgramming/Readme.md

 C-Style Approach
 ----------------
-In spite of my very limited programming knowledge, I remembered from my student days, most of the issues regarding BAD programming practices, that I was starting to notice in my own scripts, and some of the benefits of using proper C's structured and modular approach.
+In spite of my very limited programming knowledge, I remembered from my student days, most of the issues regarding BAD programming practices, that I was starting to notice in my own scripts; and some of the benefits of using proper C's structured and modular approach.
 This approach is not enforced by any shell, however with enough time, one can find a lot of features in Bash that provide support for it.
 I remember by starting to use an idea once found in a web forum: to wrap all script's code inside a function declaration.
 This allowed among other things to end execution's flow and set an